The King In The Manger

 ● Matt 2:3-4 . .
 And when Herod the king heard it, he was troubled, and all Jerusalem with him.
 And gathering together all the chief priests and scribes of the people, he began to inquire of them where the Christ was to be born.

 The Greek word for "Christ" basically refers to anointing; which is how Jewish kings were installed back in the Old Testament; for example David (1Sam 16:1-13).
 So then, calling someone "the Christ" is all the same as calling them a king; regardless of their ethnic identity.
-For example: the Old Testament equivalent of Christ is mashiyach (maw-shee'-akh) which is applied to a Persian king named Cyrus.
+For example: the Old Testament equivalent of Christ is mashiyach (maw-shee'-akh) which the Bible applies to a Persian king named Cyrus.
 (Isa 45:1)

 Right about here I got a bit curious.
 Why would Herod think that the king the wise men sought was predicted in the Bible?
 It seems to me that in order for Herod to be thinking that way, he'd have to be aware of Daniel's famous seventy-week prophecy.
 (Dan 9:24-27)

-Well, after a bit of checking, I discovered that Herod favored the Jews' religion and was somewhat learned in it.
+Well, after a bit of checking, I discovered that Herod took an interest in the Jews' religion and was somewhat learned in it.
 In point of fact, Herod at this time was upgrading the Temple.

 The chief priests and scribes, being Old Testament experts, were for sure aware of Daniel's prophecy and I'll just bet that they and their forbearers had been keeping track of Daniel's timeline all along and thus probably not all that surprised when rumors of a Christ started cropping up in their day.